djradon/public-notes/prdct.Godot.md

 ## Cons

+- as of early 2024, no c# support for web platform
 - does not support exception handling https://heroiclabs.com/docs/nakama/client-libraries/godot/
 - @hendrik-mans: "I love that Godot exists, but I hate it so much It is what it is, and if you take it as just that, it's alright, but as soon as you look at the terrible source code or otherwise interact with the project or the people in it, it gets so painful.